 Bearing Brackets - Bearing bracket are round type with rigid ribs to withstand greater torsional load.
 Bearing bracket are sealed off from the environment by lip seal.
 Bearing brackets are isolated and lubricated to protect the bearings.
-The brackets may be furnished with provisions for temperature and/or vibration sensors.
+The brackets may be furnished with provisions for seal leakage detection, vibration sensors, pressurized flush systems, etc.

 Timing Gears - Timing gears are used to transmit power from the drive to the idler shaft and to prevent metal contact between the meshed, rotating screws.
 The "timing" or placement of the gears on the shaft prevents rotational contact of the pumping screws.
 This clearance between the pumping screws relates to extended pump life and higher, average efficiency over the life of the pump.
 Spur gear are used for transmission.
-For the 216.40, the gears are oil lubricated by means of a self-contained system and are sealed off from the environment by lip seals.
-For the 216.10, the gears are lubricated by the pumped product.
+Gears are oil lubricated by means of a self-contained system and are sealed off from the environment by lip seals.
 The gears are of steel construction.

 Bearings - Radial loading is handled at four locations by heavy-duty rolling element bearings that are sized to handle maximum loads.
-For the 216.40, the bearings are oil lubricated at gear side and either grease or oil lubricated at motor side and sealed off from the pumped fluid by lip seals.
-For the 216.40, all bearings are lubricated by the pumped product.
+The bearings are oil lubricated at gear side and either grease or oil lubricated at motor side and sealed off from the pumped fluid by lip seals.
 The pump is hydro dynamically balanced, so axial loading is eliminated.